junhanhuang/QCD/README.md

-#QCD
+# QCD — Quantum Community Detection

-Reproducible code for “Quantum-inspired clustering and trajectory inference for single-cell omics using a coherent Ising machine”
+A quantum-inspired graph clustering method that reformulates modularity maximisation as a QUBO problem, maps it to an Ising Hamiltonian, and solves it on a 400-pulse coherent Ising machine (CIM).

-This repository enables **full reproduction of all figures and tables** in the paper using the provided data and scripts.
+This repository enables full reproduction of all figures and tables in the paper:

-Content:
+Repository contents
-- Python: full code for Leiden and spectral clustering baselines
+- Complete, runnable Python code for the two baseline methods (Leiden and spectral clustering)
-- R: complete Slingshot + dynbenchmark pipeline
+- Complete R pipeline for Slingshot trajectory inference and dynbenchmark evaluation
-- Pre-computed **QCD cluster labels** generated on a real 400-pulse coherent Ising machine
+- Pre-computed QCD cluster labels generated on a real 400-pulse coherent Ising machine for all five benchmark datasets

-- One-command reproduction of **Table 1** and **Figure 6**
+The core QCD solver that interfaces directly with the photonic hardware is subject to institutional technology-transfer restrictions and is not publicly released.
+However, because downstream trajectory inference and benchmarking depend solely on the final cluster assignments, the entire analysis remains fully reproducible using the provided pre-computed QCD labels.

-The QCD solver itself requires proprietary control software for the photonic hardware and is available upon reasonable request to the corresponding author.
+Researchers interested in running QCD on their own coherent Ising machine are welcome to contact the corresponding author for collaboration or licensed access.